Costava/heightmap-ray-marcher/README.md

 The program is launched from the command line with a configuration file argument: `hmap.exe path/to/config.txt`.
 Every line in the config starts with an identifier followed by the appropriate arguments for that identifier separated by spaces.
 All config file options are optional except `heightmap` and `colormap`.
-Options can be specified in any order, but each should have its own line.
+Options can be specified in any order, but each option should have its own line.
 Currently, input to many options is not checked for validity.
 See `sample_config.txt` for an example.

 ### Options
+`heightmap path/to/img.jpg`: A path to an image.
+The image does NOT have to be greyscale.
+The luminance of the image's pixels determine the heights.
+The image can be any format supported by `stb_image.h`: JPEG, PNG, TGA, BMP, PSD, GIF, HDR, PIC, PNM.
+See `src/stb_image.h` for details and exceptions.
+The image must have the same resolution as the image for `colormap`. **This option must be specified.**

+`colormap path/to/img.jpg`: Similar to `heightmap` but for determining colors.
+The easiest choice will be the same image as for `heightmap`.
+The specified image must have the same resolution as the image for `heightmap`. **This option must be specified.**

 `resolution <int x> <int y>`: The x and y dimensions (in pixels) of the window content.

 `hfov <double degrees>`: Set the horizontal field of view (in degrees).
 You will likely experience issues if this is not in the range (0, 180).